 Why Swarthmore?
 To sum it up from the lively tour guide:

 I’m challenged in a place where I love learning.
 The campus is a beautiful arboretum near a big city.
 Professors care and really know you as a whole person.
 They ask about your softball game or your studies in other classes.
 They are encouraging and want you to succeed.
 You get to continue to do what you love doing, while spreading your wings and discovering new things to love.

-Fay visited Swarthmore College in the fall of 2017.
-You can scroll through her photos below.
+Fay visited Swarthmore College in fall, 2017, and Michelle, Chris and Evelyn visited in fall, 2022.
+You can scroll through all of their photos below.